Adding cauliflower to your pancake recipe can make a delicious, fluffy cauliflower pancake. The added nutrients you’ll give your kids are a bonus!

 - It has been shown to promote cardiovascular health.

-- Place 1 cup of cauliflower in microwave safe bowl.
+- 1 cup of cauliflower in a pressure cooker.

 The verdict: Yummy!
 There were a few chunks of cauliflower left, which the kids weren’t thrilled about, but they still ate it!
 They turned out delicious, and it gave me a reason to use up some cauliflower from our fridge.